Beapi-io/spring-boot-starter-beapi/README.md

 **Configuration Files** - https://github.com/orubel/spring-boot-starter-beapi-config (Note : Move these into your 'iostateDir' location as found in your demo-application/src/main/resources/beapi_api.yaml file)

 ---
+## BeAPI stresses convention over config...
+Most everything you need for API development should be provided & configured 'out of the box' **BUT** you have the ability to configure and override everything to your hearts content

-**Beapi abstracts all RULES for API endpoints** so they can be **shared/syncronized with all services** in a distributed API architecture **without requiring restarts of all servers** to do so.
+## Beapi abstracts all RULES for API endpoints ...
+All API RULES can be **shared/syncronized with all services** in a distributed API architecture **without requiring restarts of all servers** to do so.
+Similar docs like [https://flic.kr/p/2keNR8v]('OpenAPI' cannot and do not support RBAC/ABAC roles).
+This is essential when you want to integrate MULTIPLE API services across different parts of your company/product/service.

 In current architectures, DATA for endpoints is bound to FUNCTIONALITY ( see [Cross Cutting Concern](https://en.wikipedia.org/wiki/Cross-cutting_concern) ) through things like 'annotations'; this makes it so that you have to **duplicate this DATA everywhere**(see OpenApi) as said data is hardcoded into functionality via those annotations.
 And UNFORTUNATELY existing tools (like OpenAPI) [refuse to include/synchronize RBAC rules across services](https://www.flickr.com/photos/orubel/50695726007/in/dateposted-public/) making it so other services become insecure when using tools like OpenApi.

 By abstracting it into an externally **reloadable file**, things like [RBAC](https://en.wikipedia.org/wiki/Role-based_access_control)/'endpoint ROLES' can be easily adjusted without requiring a restart of services.
 Plus using functionality like webhooks, one can synchronize all services from a MASTER server.
 This allows for changes to API endpoint DATA on a distributed API architecture without restarting services.

+## BeAPI automates common usage...
-Additionally, this creates new patterns like [automated batching](https://beapi-io.github.io/spring-boot-starter-beapi/advanced.html#section-1) and '[Api Chaining&reg;](https://beapi-io.github.io/spring-boot-starter-beapi/advanced.html#section-3) '
+By abstracting the rules, this allows for easier automation and allows for [automated batching](https://beapi-io.github.io/spring-boot-starter-beapi/advanced.html#section-1) and '[Api Chaining&reg;](https://beapi-io.github.io/spring-boot-starter-beapi/advanced.html#section-3) '

 ---